 About the Blog

-Everything started with the desire to study more carefully so a special and beloved as unacknowledged food in its history and origin by the Western world.
-If it is likely to associate the appearance of an espresso cup with that of a coffee bean, the same image is somewhat blurry as far as chocolate is concerned.
+Everything started with the desire to study closer a so much beloved as unacknowledged food in its history and origin.
+If it is likely to associate the appearance of an espresso cup with that of a coffee bean, an analogous relation between cacao and chocolate is somewhat blurry.
 Yet, chocolate is just that food that gently and joyfully exhorts our entire existence, from childhood to adulthood—and beyond.
-Ask someone if they want a cup of coffee or tea, or a glass of beer or wine, and you will probably receive different responses—refusals included.
-Make the same proposal with chocolate, either being a solid bar or filled praline, or poured liquid into a cup, and hardly will you find anyone rejecting the invitation or disliking the treat.

-This fine and complex, as well as delicious, food is nevertheless conceived by the big food industry and perceived by the consumer in a distorted way, nowadays.
-For the former, the highly automated processes in the name of efficiency and higher production volumes (without talking about the ingredients added) do not always rhyme with the product quality offered on the market.
-For the latter, instead, it becomes a cliquish experience to afford a higher quality product and understand the differences with the reference available on the mass market.
+This fine and complex, as well as delicious, food is sometimes conceived by the big food industry and perceived by the consumer in a distorted way, nowadays.
+For the former, the highly automated processes in the name of efficiency and higher production volumes do not always rhyme with the best product quality available on the market.
+For the latter, instead, it is culturally difficult to afford a high-quality product and understand the differences with the reference available on the mass market.

-On the other hand, small chocolate makers do not always have access to state-of-the-art knowledge and tools to propose a product at level of its potential.
+On the other hand, small (especially, “micro” or “artisan”) chocolate makers do not always have access to state-of-the-art knowledge and tools to propose a product at the level of its potential.

-From these observations, Foodensity aspires to be a blog not only to promote chocolate education toward consumers, but also to provide fresh, useful insights, resources, and prospects to the small-to-medium chocolate makers and fine flavor cocoa producers all over the world.
+From these observations, Foodensity’s mission is not only to promote chocolate education toward consumers, but also to provide fresh, useful insights and resources to the whole chocolate industry.
 So that high-quality chocolate and cacao products can have a better recognition for those who produce them, as well as greater appreciation for those who consume them.